Resources

 Air conditioning is the largest driver of electricity use in the hot summer months.
 The older the unit, the more likely it is using more energy to provide cooling, and things like filter replacement and preventative maintenance become more important (although both should be done regardless of unit age).

-• Improve the performance of window AC units
+• Improve window AC performance

 If you have window AC units, make sure it has been properly installed and maintained.
 Clean the air filter, prevent conditioned air from leaking out by sealing any gaps around the unit, and verify the unit’s air intake is not obstructed.
 If you need to purchase a new unit, consider an Energy Star unit.